 - Prescriptions: The infamous “donut hole” will begin to close with more help with brand name drugs, and it should get totally closed by 2010.

 - Medicare trust fund: The trust fund has been renewed until 2029 because of a reduced fraud and waste.

-Top Companies for Medicare Supplement Plans
+Top Companies for Medicare Supplement Plans in 2018

 Supplements, sometimes called Medigap plans because they cover the gaps that Original Part A and B don’t, continue to appeal to many consumers.
 According to CSG Actuarial, these companies have reported growth in the number of plans they sold in recent years:

 - AARP Medicare Supplement Plans

 The network that evolved out of the oldest Medicare supplement insurance company in the country also offers popular Blue Cross Blue Shield Medigap Plans.
 Cigna, Bankers Life, Mutual of Omaha, and Gerber Life are also common providers for Medigap plans in some parts of the country.